sim0njo/docu/docs/SimpleRuleServer.md

 these can come from different sources like an MQTT client, HTTP server, a clock, a timer or the hosting application (in casu Phc2Mqtt provides system and STMD events).

-Some rules are able to store part of an event's data or a fixed value into an internal piece of memory called state objects, these can be used in a condition.
+Some rules are able to store part of an event's content or a fixed value into an internal piece of memory called a state-object, which can be used in a condition.

-A condition compares the value of a state object to a fixed value to determine the flow of actions.
+A condition compares the value of a state-object to a fixed value to determine the flow of actions.

 Finally, the purpose of SRSD is to execute actions to realise the automation tasks, this can be sending an MQTT message, execute a PHC command, starting or stopping a clock or timer, ...

 ## Rule Syntax
+Rules are expressed in a simplified JSON format, removing redundant decoration, and stored in a rule file.

+Strings that only contain a-z A-Z 0-9, underscore, hyphen, forward slash or a period don't required surrounding double-quotes, although they are allowed.

+If a string contains other characters than described above, it needs to be enclosed in double-quotes.
+If the string itself contains a double-quote then it needs to be escaped as \"

 A rule can span 1 or more lines but the last line always ends on a semicolon (;).

 Each line in a rule carries 1 functional block as shown in the Backus-Naur format below, the split over lines is intentional and strict.